hawariakbarr/parenting-assistant/README.md

 # Parenting Assistant with Openclaw🌸

 A personal AI-powered parenting assistant running as a WhatsApp bot.
-Built for Hawari & Mila to monitor baby Kalana's daily health and growth.
+Built for Paretns to monitor baby Kalana's daily health and growth.

 ## Setup